George Remus: Legal issues

-In 1925, Remus' plan to use his legal knowledge to evade the law went awry.
+In 1925, Remus's plan to use his legal knowledge to evade the law went awry.
 He was indicted for thousands of violations of the Volstead Act, convicted by a jury that made its decision in under two hours, and given a two-year federal prison sentence.
 He spent two years in Atlanta Federal Penitentiary for bootlegging.
 While he was in prison, Remus befriended another inmate and eventually confided in him that his wife, Imogene Holmes, had control over his money.
 The inmate was an undercover prohibition agent, Franklin Dodge, who was there to gather information of that sort.
-Instead of reporting the information, Dodge resigned his job and began an affair with Remus' wife.
-Dodge and Holmes liquidated Remus' assets and hid as much of the money as possible.
+Instead of reporting the information, Dodge resigned his job and began an affair with Remus's wife.
+Dodge and Holmes liquidated Remus's assets and hid as much of the money as possible.
 In addition, Remus's Fleischmann Distillery was sold by Holmes.
-Remus' wife gave her imprisoned husband only $100 of the multimillion-dollar empire he created.
+Remus's wife gave her imprisoned husband only $100 of the multimillion-dollar empire he created.
 Holmes and Dodge attempted to deport Remus, and even hired a hit man to murder Remus for $15,000.
 The would-be assassin didn't follow through because he feared being double-crossed, and told Remus about the plot instead.

 In late 1927, Imogene Holmes filed for divorce from Remus.
 On the way to court, on October 6, 1927, for the finalization of the divorce, Remus had his driver chase the cab carrying Holmes and her daughter through Eden Park in Cincinnati, finally forcing it off the road.
 Remus jumped out and fatally shot Imogene in the abdomen in front of the Spring House Gazebo to the horror of park onlookers.

 The prosecutor in the case was 30-year-old Charles Phelps Taft II, son of Chief Justice of the United States and former President William Howard Taft and brother of the future Senator Robert A. Taft.
 Although he had lost his last big case against another bootlegger, Taft was seen as a man with a bright political future.
 The trial made national headlines for a month, as Remus defended himself on the murder charge with the help of Charles Elston.
 His first wife and daughter stayed by him; his step-daughter testified against him and depicted Remus as an abusive husband.
 Remus pleaded transitory insanity, which he had used previously during his time as a defense lawyer, emphasizing his distress at his wife's betrayal.
 The jury deliberated only nineteen minutes before acquitting him.
 The State of Ohio committed Remus to an insane asylum since the jury found him insane, but prosecutors were thwarted by their previous claim (backed up by the prosecution's three well-known psychiatrists) that he could be tried for murder because he was not insane, and Remus was freed from the asylum after only 7 months.